 - Ms. Fanservice: Dayo.
 She is so sexy that even the King of the Monsters himself is entranced by her.

 - Nebulous Evil Organization: The Red Bamboo.
 Beyond being nuclear-armed Far East Asian Terrorists that like to use slaves, nothing is really specified about them.

 - Never Trust a Trailer: Or the posters for that matter.
 Godzilla tussles with Mothra briefly out of just being a curmudgeony jerk it seems, but there's no three way battle between the leading monsters.

 - Out of Character: Godzilla's behavior patterns.
 This is clearly evident when he first sees Dayo, and he certainly did not care about humans since his first appearance in Godzilla Raids Again.
+His belligerence towards Mothra counts as well, since they were allies at this point in the series.
 Partly justified when the role was originally given to King Kong.